Welcome to St. Paul's Episcopal Church in Bellingham, Washington!

 Doubt and mystery are part of the deal.
 We all struggle with it.
 All great religious leaders had doubt.
 All great theology dances with mystery.
-The Apostles—who were with Jesus every day (!)—had to fight to believe what Jesus said and did.
+The Apostles—who were with Jesus every day (!)—had to fight to believe their own eyes and ears.
 And they usually got it wrong, just like we usually get it wrong.
 It's part of the deal.

 In the Episcopal church, we are not afraid to admit this.
-In fact, we turn and look doubt right in the eye!
+In fact, we turn and look mystery right in the eye!
 During the most sacred part of our service, we say these words:

 "We proclaim the mystery of our faith: